SenkaWolf/Beginner-Exploring-Linux/docs/My-CachyOS-Setup.md

 If you'd like a explanation on the code above or what each package is go [here](../docs/Arch-Package-Installation-Basics.md).

-- AUR Installs: `yay -S ttf-raleway ungoogled-chromium`
+- AUR Installs: `yay -S ttf-raleway ungoogled-chromium-bin`

 ### Other install methods: